GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-services/README.md

 1. Review and update the values in `./values.yaml`.

-1. _Optionally_ Create a namespace.
+1. Create a namespace.
 If you want to use your existing namespace skip this step and use your own namespace name instead of `project-annotated` in all other steps.

     ```bash
     kubectl create namespace project-annotated
     ```

-1. Validate and install the sample with Helm.`ProjectID` should be a new project ID unique within GCS.
+1. Validate and install the sample with Helm.`ProjectID` should be a new project ID unique within GCP.

     ```bash
     # validate your chart